 To encourage the most talented students, the Hornstein Program considers all applicants for many full and partial scholarships.
 Additionally, many national foundations and other organizations offer scholarships and should be examined carefully for their specific requirements and deadlines.
 Of particular note are:

-- The Wexner Graduate Fellows/Davidson Scholars Program: Deadline: January 7, 2016 (not yet confirmed)
+- The Wexner Graduate Fellows/Davidson Scholars Program: Deadline: Usually first week of January

-- Paul & Daisy Soros Fellowships for New Americans: Deadline: November 1, 2015
+- Paul & Daisy Soros Fellowships for New Americans: Deadline: Usually November 1 of each year

 Is housing available on campus?
 What are my off-campus options?

 In general, Brandeis University does not provide on-campus housing for graduate students.
 There is housing for international students on a limited basis.
 Typically, students live in various communities around Boston, depending on their needs and financial constraints.
 Some popular areas include Brookline, Brighton, Cambridge, Allston, Somerville, Watertown, and Waltham.
 Graduate Student Services holds a house-hunting weekend in July and maintains a graduate student housing listserve to share information.